anaguilarar/WeatherSoilDataProcessor/README.md

 ## How to Use

-### Example: Downlaod Weather data from AgEra5 and Chirps
+### Example: Download Weather data from AgEra5 and Chirps
 This script downloads weather data based on the configuration provided in a YAML file.
 The downloaded data will be saved in a specified folder and can be exported in various formats like NetCDF.
 ```bash
 python download_weather_data.py --config options/weather_data_downloading_config.yaml